kubevela/kubevela/docs/en/design.md

 In the server side, KubeVela components are essentially the [Control Plane Objects](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#control-plane-objects) defined in OAM specification.
 On top of those, KubeVela creates a lightweight user facing layer with the following goals:

+- Provide a single source of truth of the application description.
 - Lower the learning curve of new developers.
-Most of the capabilities in Kubernetes are developed by companies that run complex workloads.
-The Kubevela user facing layer provides a much simpler path for on-boarding these capabilities.
-- Developers can describe their applications and the behaviors of their components without relying on Kubernetes APIs.
-For instance, a developer will be able to model the auto-scaling requirements without referring to the underline auto-scaler CRD.
+- With abstraction, i.e. developers can describe their applications and the behaviors of their components without relying on Kubernetes APIs.
-- Provide a single source of truth of the application description.
-The user facing layer allows developers to work with a single artifact to capture the application definition.
-It simplifies administrative tasks and also serves as an anchor to avoid configuration drifts during operation.
-- To be highly extensible.
-For example, when a new workload type or trait is installed, the end users could access this new capability directly from the user interface layer, no recompilation or redeployment of KubeVela is required.
+- No abstraction lock.

 #### Solution